 Feaster Charter School provides services to students and support to teachers over and above what can normally be funded at a regular public school.
 Our funds are used to hire Art, Music, Dance, Science, Technology, Engineering and PE teachers who impact the entire school from Kinder to Eighth Grade.
-We have two literacy teacher coaches who provide staff development, coaching, small groups and one-on-one tutoring throughout the school day.
+We have two literacy teacher coaches and one new teacher coach who provide staff development, and coaching to our classroom teachers.
+Classroom instructional assistants provide support to teachers and students in the classroom working with small groups of students and providing oneon-one tutoring throughout the school day.
+Additionally, our school has a counseling center with 2 full time credentialed school counselors that work one on one and in in small groups with students.